xatabhk/matroska-specification/chapters.md

 ### ChapterFlagEnabled

 If the `ChapterFlagEnabled` flag is set to false a `Matroska Player` MUST NOT use this `Chapter` and all his `Nested Chapters`.
-For `Simple Chapters` with `ChapterFlagHidden` flag set to false the `Chapter` is visible as chapter mark in the timeline.
-For `Ordered Chapters` a `Matroska Player` MUST use the duration of this `Chapter` even if the `ChapterFlagHidden` flag is set to true.
+For `Simple Chapters`, a `Matroska Player` MAY display this enabled `Chapter` with a marker in the timeline.

-For `Simple Chapters` is no chapter mark in the timeline available even if the `ChapterFlagHidden` flag is set to false.
-For `Ordered Chapters` a `Matroska Player` MUST not use the duration(and other information) of this `Chapter`.
+For `Ordered Chapters` a `Matroska Player` MUST use the duration of this enabled `Chapter`.

 Chapter + Nested Chapter | ChapterFlagEnabled | used
 -------------------------|--------------------|-----